mrets/Help/transactions_automatic_recurring_transfers.md

 (Formerly known as Forward Transfers and Standing Orders)

-After logging in, click on 'Transactions' on the left.
+After logging in, select 'Transactions' on the left.
 You will now see there are three options on this page: Pending, History, and Recurring.
-Click on Recurring.
+Select Recurring.
 This is where you will see your recurring transfers.

 This article is broken up into steps in order to combine all possible transfers into one document.